danielkkelly/iac/aws/README.md

 * Install aws cli (v2)
 * Configure aws (~/.aws/credentials and config)

+# Create a KeyPair in whatever region(s) you will use

+AWS uses a key pair to default the default SSH keys for a newly created EC2 instance.
+You'll need to create a key pair and pull it down for logging into the instance and use with Ansible.

 # AWS Configuration

 AWS allows the definition of different credientials and profiles.
 Some of the scripts in this project